ExclamationLabs/connector-goto-meeting/README.md

 # GotoMeeting Connector

-Open source Midpoint connector for GotoMeeting <https://www.gotomeeting.com/>
+Open source Identity Management connector for [GotoMeeting](https://www.gotomeeting.com/)

+Developed and tested in [Midpoint](https://evolveum.com/midpoint/), but also could be utilized in any [ConnId](https://connid.tirasa.net/) framework.

 ## Introductory Notes